jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_5th_dimensional.md

 </p>

 <p>
   <strong>2nd Inning:</strong> Bases loaded, 2 outs.
 The 4-Space slugger appears in 3-space to bat, pops a Randy Johnson slider on a 2-2 count straight up.
-Runner from 3rd comes in on Lopez, slides into his 4th dimension, and reappears on other side of the plate -- but McGwire makes catch to end the inning.
+Runner from 3rd comes in on Lopez, slides into his 4th dimension, and reappears on other side of the plate &mdash; but McGwire makes catch to end the inning.
 </p>

 <p>